 Legal Reference: Iowa Code § 256.11, .11A; 280 (2009).
-Cross Reference:

-502 Student Rights and Responsibilities505 Student Scholastic Achievement
+505 Student Scholastic Achievement

-505.2 STUDENT PROGRESS REPORTS AND CONFERENCES
+505.2 STUDENT PROGRESS REPORTS AND CONFRERENCES

-Students will receive a progress report at the end of each nine-week grading period.
+Students will receive a progress report at the end of each grading period.
 Students, who are doing poorly, and their parents, are notified prior to the end of the semester in order to have an opportunity to improve their grade.
 The board encourages the notification of students who have made marked improvement prior to the end of the semester.